 - By phone during regular business hours through the SSA’s toll-free service line — 800-772-1213 (TTY 800-325-0778).

-The fourth option is to retain a Social Security disability lawyer who can file the paperwork for you.
-All disability attorneys in our network offer contingency-based legal assistance.
-So until you settle your claim, you pay nothing.
-And if you do win, you only pay a small, one-time fee deducted from your settlement.
+The fourth option is to retain a Social Security lawyer who can file the paperwork for you.
+All disability attorneys offer contingency-based legal help.
+So until the SSA awards you benefits, you pay nothing.
+And if you do win, you only pay one small fee.

-But the amount of stress you’ll save by having a “friend” in your corner during this process?
-Well, that’s — like Texas — big.
+But the amount of stress you’ll avoid by having a “friend” in your corner during this process?
+Well, that’s — like Texas — huge.

 Kimberly Dawn Neumann